risk-first/website/practices/Estimates.md

  - _Having a vocabulary_ (like the one Risk-First provides) allows us to _at least talk about these_.  e.g. "I believe there is a [Dead End Risk]() that we might not be able to get this software to run on Linux."
  - Build mock-ups:
    - UI wireframes allow us to bottom out the [Communication Risk](Communication-Risk) of the interfaces we build.
-   - Spike Solutions allow us to test algorithms and approaches before making them part of the main development.
+   - [Spike Solutions]() allow us to test algorithms and approaches before making them part of the main development.
  - Don't pick delivery dates far in the future.
-Collectively work out the biggest risks and concerns with your clients, and then demonstrate how you mitigated them.
+Collectively work out the biggest risks with your clients, and then arrange the next possible date to demonstrate the mitigation.
+ - Do actions _early_ that are _simple_ but are nevertheless show-stoppers.
+They are as much a source of [Hidden Risk]() as more obviously tricky actions.

 #### Talk Frankly About All The Risks

- - If the task that's been given is clearly impossible, does that mean it's been misunderstood?
+Finally, let's get back to Bill and Carl.
+What went wrong between excerpts `(1)` and `(2)`?
+Let's break it down:

+ - Bill _wants_ the system in 3-4 months.
+It doesn't happen.
+ - He says it "must be delivered in 6 months", but this doesn't happen either.
+However, the world (and the project) doesn't end: _it carries on_.
+What does this mean about the truth of his statement?
+ - Carl's original estimate was 9 months.
+Was he working to this all along?
+Did the initial brow-beating over deadlines contribute to [Agency Risk]() in a way that _didn't_ happen at point `(2)`?
+ - Why _did_ Bill get so angry?
+It's not stated in the account, but it's likely the [Trust Risk](Communication-Risk#trust-risk) moved upwards.
+Did his superiors stop trusting him?
+Was his job at stake?
+ - How could including these risks in the discussion have improved the planning process?

 Carl, a project manager, and Bill